 In reply to Dave Towers, I passed my bus test 10/10/1983 and I was one of the last conductors to go driving at the Nottingham depot there could well have been some after me at the Derby depot.
 So I would think by end of October 1983 it would have been 100% o.m.o, hope this helps, (might be able to find out exactly still know one or two at Nottingham) who might be able to help me.

 08/02/12 – 15:37

-Regarding the comments on Strachan, I have been trying to ascertain their history without much success.
-I do have a photograph of the interior of their works in West Acton in 1935 with a line of Austin Taxi’s all bodied by Strachan.
-I live in France and have discovered a 1935 Austin taxi with a body by Strachan which I am renovating.
-I am missing the small brass plaque which says "Body by Strachan" and their address, if anybody has such an item I would be delighted to purchase it.
+Regarding the comments on Strachans, I have been trying to ascertain their history without much success.
+I do have a photograph of the interior of their works in West Acton in 1935 with a line of Austin Taxi’s all bodied by Strachans.
+I live in France and have discovered a 1935 Austin taxi with a body by Strachans which I am renovating.
+I am missing the small brass plaque which says "Body by Strachans" and their address, if anybody has such an item I would be delighted to purchase it.

 13/02/12 – 15:56

 Strachans at Hamble did indeed start in London.
 The ‘history’ is not ‘straightforward’, and may well get put into a book in due course !
 (A not particularly accurate article did appear in an ‘Annual’ some years ago).